john555/bucketlist-react/README.md

 # Bucketlist app (With ReactJS)
-THis app enables you to keep track of your goals.
+This app enables you to keep track of your goals.
 A bucketslist is a list of goals you wish to persue in the future, or just next week.
 Features include:

 - Creating, editing and deleting bucketlists.
 - Adding goals to bucketlists.